needle-mirror/com.unity.cloud.assets/Documentation~/use-case-get-entities.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseGetEntityExample.cs#Example_GetAsset)]

-This will return an asset with a default version, usually the latest version.
+This will search the versions of an asset and return the first result.
+The query can be modified to return the oldest or latest version of an asset.

 If you want to get a specific version of an asset, you can do so by providing the version or label, like so: